 How Do Spray Ceramic Coating Compare?

 Now that we’ve gone over professional coatings and the risks of applying them yourself, let’s talk about spray ceramic coatings.
 Unlike your traditional ceramic coatings, which are SIO2-based, sprayable DIY ceramic coatings are polymer-based forms of protection enhanced with nano-SIO2 ceramic particles.
 These particles allow for greater and longer-lasting protection, gloss, and shine to the vehicle compared to traditional waxes.
-A high-end spray coating like Ceramic Shine will give your vehicle a year's worth of protection, but remember that because spray coatings are not ceramic-based, they won't be able to provide the same barrier of protection as a professional ceramic coating, which can last anywhere from 2 to 8 years.
+A high-end spray coating like Ceramic Spray will give your vehicle a year's worth of protection, but remember that because spray coatings are not ceramic-based, they won't be able to provide the same barrier of protection as a professional ceramic coating, which can last anywhere from 2 to 8 years.

 Making Up Your Mind: Ceramic Coating Frequently Asked Questions